 Through this point in the chapter, the makeup of the region's power supply and how it has been dispatched over the last decade has been discussed.
 It is also of interest to project how the system might be used in future years.
-Figures 9-6 through 9-8 illustrate how various resource types would be dispatched, on average, for the 2017 operating year.
-The Council's recent resource adequacy assessment indicates that the region's power system is expected to continue to provide an adequate supply through 2020 (assuming that energy-efficiency measures continue to be acquired as targeted in the Sixth Power Plan).
+Figures 9 - 6 through 9 - 8 illustrate how various resource types would be dispatched, on average, for the 2017 operating year.
+The Council's 2014 resource adequacy assessment indicated that the region's power system was expected to continue to provide an adequate supply through 2020 (assuming that energy efficiency measures were acquired as targeted in the Sixth Power Plan).
 Figure 9 - 6 shows the expected dispatch of all regional resources.
-On average and as expected, the hydroelectric system should provide about two-thirds of the energy needs for the region.
-Coal and natural gas combined should still provide about 18 percent of the region's electricity and the Columbia Generating Station (nuclear) should provide about four percent of the total generation.
-Renewable resources, namely wind and biomass, should contribute about eight percent.
+On average, the hydroelectric system provides about two-thirds of the energy needs for the region.
+Coal and natural gas combined provide about 18 percent of the region's electricity and the Columbia Generating Station (nuclear) provides about four percent of the total generation.
+Renewable resources, namely wind and biomass, contribute about eight percent.
 The remaining energy, about three percent, is imported from out of region or is produced by in-region merchant generators.